andriusbalcikonis/tech-profile/README.md

 - `***` I know it well, no additional studying would be needed (studied in detail / used in real projects recently)
 - `**` Some studying/refreshing may be needed (studied it / used in real projects a while ago)
 - `*` Studying would be needed (I know _why_ and _when_ it should be used, but not much about the details of _how_)
-- `PN` TODO to study more with prio N

 ## Best practices